-It’s clear that to really do well at IELTS you need to have a good command of English grammar.
+To do really well at IELTS, you need a good command of English grammar.
 However a lot of candidates are not sure of the best way to do this.

 5. Basic English Grammar, B. Azar (Prentice Hall Regents)